Banking System Load Testing for Payroll Card Programs

 We defined 16 high resource-consuming interface operations, such as activation and obtaining document or task lists.
 These operations were also tested for every system release.

 For load emulation, we used LoadRunner and МicroFocus Performance Center instruments.
 We developed 29 emulators to simulate the work of seven adjacent bank systems and created additional loads using Java, BPEL, and JMeter technologies.

 Besides, we wrote 43 test registry generators in Python.

 During testing, our team tracked business process status transitions of all registries and detected status defects.

 DBMS performance was tracked using Oracle Automatic Workload Repository.

-For monitoring purposes, we used Telegraf, Influxdb, Grafana, and self-written scripts on Python and Go.
+For monitoring purposes, we used Telegraf, InfluxDB, Grafana, and self-written scripts in Python and Go.

 Benefits for the client

 Performance Lab engineers have been performing load testing for financial systems for more than five years.
 We have prevented numerous system failures and provided timely payroll for large clients, reducing financial and reputational losses.